omgmog/omgmog.github.com/_posts/2014/2014-06-19-why-your-reasons-for-no-longer-using-a-css-pre-processor-are-wrong.md

 ---
+title: >-

-title: "Why your reasons for no-longer using a CSS pre-processor are wrong, and you're wrong, and you should feel bad."
+  Why your reasons for no-longer using a CSS pre-processor are wrong, and you're wrong, and you should feel bad.
-tags: ["software", "tip", "development", "browser", "sass", "meta"]
+tags:
+  - software
+  - tip
+  - development
+  - browser
+  - sass
+  - meta
-featured: "true"
+featured: 'true'
+comments_issue: 91
 ---

 I read an article recently that explained why a web design agency had stopped using CSS pre-processing as part of their development process, as a means to "optimise [their] internal workflow".